 With more than 100 areas of study across the arts, humanities, sciences, and social sciences, and a Foundational Core curriculum that promotes a broad base of knowledge, Taylor encourages students to ask hard questions, apply themselves to the tasks at hand, and embrace their callings.
 Our dedication to excellence in and out of the classroom has led to national recognition.

-- Taylor is ranked #1 Best Midwest College by U.S. News & World Report.
+- Taylor has been ranked in the top three Best Midwest Colleges by U.S. News & World Report for 27 years.

-- Wide variety of study and service abroad opportunities, Taylor is ranked third nationally of baccalaureate colleges for the number of students who experienced a short-term trip.
+- With a wide variety of study and service abroad opportunities, Taylor has ranked in the top 10 nationally of baccalaureate colleges since 2008 for the number of students who experienced a short-term, study abroad trip.

 - 99% of graduates secure a full-time or part-time job, post-graduate internship, or graduate school placement within six months after graduation.